-Polycythemia is charactised by an increased production of red blood cells (RBCs).
-This is accompanied by a rise in the packed cell volume (PCV) as well as haemoglobin (Hb).
-The extra red blood cells increase the viscosity of blood and may cause complications, such as blood clots or bleeding.
+Polycythemia is defined as an increased red blood cell mass of the blood.
+This is accompanied by a rise in the packed cell volume (PCV), as well as hemoglobin (Hb).
+The extra red blood cells increase the viscosity of blood and may cause thromboembolic and ischemic complications.

-Depending on the cause, polycythemia can be classified into two types:
+Depending on the cause, polycythemia can be classified into two major types:

-- Polycythemia vera (PV): also called primary polycythemia, this condition is characterized by de novo synthesis of RBCs by the bone marrow cells.
+- Primary Polycythemia: It is also called Polycythemia Vera (PV).
+This condition is an acquired stem cell disorder characterized by unregulated de novo synthesis of RBCs by the bone marrow cells.